 FAQ – Civil Rights Defenders of the Year Award

-Who are Civil Rights Defenders?
+Who is Civil Rights Defenders?

-How do you elect the recipient?
+How do you select the award recipient?

 How can I nominate someone for the award?